Astroua/TurbuStat/docs/generating_test_data.rst

 Both fields need to have appropriate units.

 There is an additional issue for the density field generated from a power-law in that it will contain negative values.
-There are numerous approaches to account for negative values, including adding the minimum to force all values to be positive or taking the exponential of this field to produce a log-normal field (`Brunt & Heyer 2002 <https://ui.adsabs.harvard.edu/#abs/2002ApJ...566..276B/abstract>`_, `Roman-Duval+2011 <https://ui.adsabs.harvard.edu/#abs/2011ApJ...740..120R/abstract>`_).
-Here we use the approach from `Ossenkopf+2006 <https://ui.adsabs.harvard.edu/#abs/2006A&A...452..223O/abstract>`_, adding one standard deviation to all values and masking values that remain negative.
+There are numerous approaches to account for negative values, including adding the minimum to force all values to be positive or taking the exponential of this field to produce a log-normal field (`Brunt & Heyer 2002 <https://ui.adsabs.harvard.edu/#abs/2002ApJ...566..276B/abstract>`_, `Roman-Duval et al. 2011 <https://ui.adsabs.harvard.edu/#abs/2011ApJ...740..120R/abstract>`_).
+Here we use the approach from `Ossenkopf et al. 2006 <https://ui.adsabs.harvard.edu/#abs/2006A&A...452..223O/abstract>`_, adding one standard deviation to all values and masking values that remain negative.
 Each of these approaches will distort the field properties to some extent.

     >>> density += density.std()  # doctest: +SKIP
     >>> density[density.value < 0.] = 0. * u.cm**-3  # doctest: +SKIP